Aveglia/vAMPirus/helpmeoutsome.md

                  projtag="VirusRun1"*

-    2. Set the value within the command itself!
+    2. Set the value within the launch command itself!

         Instead of editing the configuration file directly, you could set parmeters within the launching command itself.
 So, for example, if we wanted to run the analysis with nucletide-based clustering of ASVs at 95% similarity, you would do so like this: